 What Is Wizardz Bluff?

 Wizardz Bluff is a bidding/bluffing game for 2 to 4 players, ages 11 and up, and takes about 30–45 minutes to play.
-It will launch on Kickstarter on Tuesday, October 15, with a pledge level of $30 for a copy of the game; visit the Wizardz Bluff website and sign up to get notified when the project goes live!
+It is currently seeking funding on Kickstarter, with a pledge level of $30 for a copy of the game.
 I’ve played with both kids and adults, and the game can work well with a mixed group, though players who are good at reading other players will have the most success.

 New to Kickstarter?
 Check out our crowdfunding primer.